nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 # The Problem
 A core idea of NebulaStream is that it supports millions of sources.
 Therefore, supporting a large number of heterogeneous data sources and sinks and making it easy to add new ones is vital to the usability of NebulaStream.
 A good example for a system that supports a large number of data sources and makes adding new ones easy is [Telegraf](https://github.com/influxdata/telegraf).
-Our current implementation is far away from being on the level of Telegraf.
-The implementation of sources and sinks happened over many years without clear direction.
-It was executed by various people, including many Hiwis that did not have any prior C++ experience, and it was never refactored, even though we have been talking about a refactor for several years.

 The specific problems are the following:
-- P1: the implementation of data sources are scattered across an enormous amount of classes
+- P1: the implementation of data sources are scattered across an enormous number of classes
   - LogicalSource and PhysicalSource
   - SourceLogicalOperator (that shares a directory with LogicalSourceDescriptor)
   - source/sink implementations (inherit from DataSource/SinkMedium)